smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Scrollable Message/index.md

 # Scrollable Message
-A @![iOS]`SDLScrollableMessage`!@@![android,javaSE,javaEE]`ScrollableMessage`!@ creates an overlay containing a large block of formatted text that can be scrolled.
+A @![iOS]`SDLScrollableMessage`!@@![android,javaSE,javaEE,javascript]`ScrollableMessage`!@ creates an overlay containing a large block of formatted text that can be scrolled.
 It contains a body of text, a message timeout, and up to eight soft buttons.
-To display a scrollable message in your SDL app, you simply send @![iOS]an `SDLScrollableMessage`!@@![android,javaSE,javaEE]a `ScrollableMessage`!@ RPC request.
+To display a scrollable message in your SDL app, you simply send @![iOS]an `SDLScrollableMessage`!@@![android,javaSE,javaEE,javascript]a `ScrollableMessage`!@ RPC request.

 !!!
 NOTE
 The message will persist on the screen until the timeout has elapsed or the user dismisses the message by selecting a soft button or cancelling (if the head unit provides cancel UI).